NatnaelAyele/00.00/readme.md

 The populated database and source Parquet file are intentionally not stored in the repository:

 - A fully populated `data/mobility.db` is larger than 2 GB, exceeding GitHub's file-size limits.
-You must build it locally by running the ETL loader.
+You must build it locally by running the ETL loader `etl/load/load_all.py`.
 - `yellow_tripdata_2019-01.parquet` is also excluded because it is a large binary source file.
 Download it from the official NYC TLC dataset URL below.

 Download: